kumar303/skeleton-kit/README.md

 # skeleton-kit

-This is a toolkit for creating near pixel-perfect skeleton screens.
+This is a React toolkit for creating low maintenance, pixel-perfect skeleton screens.

+The skeleton screen technique lets you render a page before its data has loaded.
+Unlike spinners, they feel fast and let you defer only what's necessary.

-## Features
+## Goals

-This is very much a work in progress.
-Here is the envisioned feature set:

-- [ ] React skeleton text
-- [ ] React Native skeleton text
+- Automatically adapt skeletons to real screens
+- Fit into pixel perfect design systems
+- No breakage, no maintenance burden, always in sync
+- Make it easy to work with lists of unknown lengths
-- [x] Modern code base: TypeScript, React hooks
+- Modern code base: TypeScript, React hooks

 ## Development